mortendaehli/full-stack-ml/README.md

 - [Semantic versioning](https://semver.org/)

 ### Todo:
-- Change to Oauth Implicit or Authorization flow depending on our needs
-- Resolve / investigate node security warnings(!)
 - Add .snyk for dependency scanning
-- Create separate network for backend -> We do not want to expose all services
+- Create explicitly separate network for backend network vs. Traefik
-- Ensure docker containers are running as non-root(!) -> bitnami containers?
+- Ensure docker containers are running as non-root -> bitnami containers or manual handling
-- Ensure no environmental variables are used for production. -> KeyVault
+- Use KeyVault or similar for secrets handling instead of environmental variables

+### Long term todo:
+- Change to Oauth (Authorization flow)[https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow] or other flow depending on needs.
+- Use Azure (AD as basis for RBAC)[https://docs.microsoft.com/en-us/azure/active-directory/develop/custom-rbac-for-developers]

+### Features:
+- RBAC
+- Use OpenAPI spec for frontend
+- Axio for API handling
+- Implement machine learning for logged in users